Wall Street hugs Affirm as it starts life as a public company – TechCrunch

 That’s good news for a host of companies looking to follow in the financial technology unicorn’s footsteps.

 Poshmark prices tonight and trades tomorrow.
-And with Qualtrics in the wings along with Coinbase, Roblox set to direct list, and Bumble said to file as well, we’re heading into another busy IPO quarter.
+With Qualtrics in the wings along with Coinbase, Roblox set to direct list, and Bumble said to file as well, we’re heading into another busy IPO quarter.
 Affirm’s first-day trading results will therefore hold extra importance, even if its pricing augurs well for IPOs more generally.

 Affirm first targeted $33 to $38 per share before raising its range to $41 to $44 per share.
 Pricing at $49 is a victory.
 Briefly, why, and then a thought about what’s next for the IPO market.